alrojasduarte86/diff/README.md

     "leftData": "[{\"id\":\"67890\"},\n{\"id\":\"12345\"},\n{\"id\":\"1111\"},\n{\"id\":\"2222\"}]"
 }
 ```
-In this case ```lefData``` attribute of the response holds the decoded version of the body that was sent as part of the response
+In this case ```lefData``` attribute of the response holds the decoded version of the body that was sent as part of the request

 * PUT /v1/diff/{id}/right:  Is used to set the right piece of data to be compared.
 The body of the request should be a JSON Base64 encoded text.<br/>